 To make a measurement, select to proper range and engage the Test Current.
 Always be sure to disengage the Test Current after each measurement or before disconnecting the load and/or leads from the instrument.

 Setting the Range

 The 4300C has 3 voltage settings and 6 current ranges.
-The combination of the two result in 16 possible resistance measurement ranges.
-(See table 7).
+The combination of the two result in 18 possible resistance measurement ranges.